-Benchmark 5: Curriculum, Instruction, and Assessment Program Requirement: 5.3 Instructional Practices Example Artifacts WalkDataTeam cross planning that defines student products, assessments, rubrics, and standards for Student presentations include digital materials, peer and internal/external expert evaluation Academy teachers have mentors at university and industry level that provide input curriculum development el that provide input to In Benchmark 5, all program requirements are scored individually.
+Senchmark 5: Curriculum, Instruction, and Assessment rogram Requirement: 5.3 Instructional Practices Example A rtifacts WalkDataTeam cross throughs, observations, model lessons informs scaffolding, reteach, and extension planning that defines student products, assessments, rubrics, and standards for Student presentations include digital materials, peer and internal/external expert evaluation Academy teachers have mentors at university and industry level that provide input to curriculum development Year-at-a-glance checklist documenting course coverage of state standards, 21st century skills, college readiness standards throughout grading period In Benchmark 5, all program requirements are scored individually.
 There are no separate metrics.
 Assess the level of implementation for the program requirements below according to the standards to the right.
 Developing Investigate, Research, and Create Implementing Formalize, Revise, and Publish Mature Data-driven evaluation of effectiveness of program requirements Role Model Continually assesses to document successes and challenges with action plans implemented to correct deficiencies in performance 5.3.A Incorporates data-driven instruction.
 5.3.B Creates an environment for shared teacher responsibility and accountability for student learning across programs, content areas, and classrooms.
 5.3.C Organizes instruction expectations around problem-based and project-based learning with clearly defined learning outcomes for students and teachers that address state and national performance standards, college and career readiness standards, and industry expectations.
 5.3.D Ensures teachers' use of the aligned scope and sequence and integration across the disciplines.
 5.3.E Ensures teachers' use of high-quality curricular materials aligned with state and national standards, college and career readiness standards, and industry standards.
 5.3.F Provides opportunities for students to exercise choice and voice within a relevant and rigorous context.

-Benchmark 5: Curriculum, Instruction, and Assessment Program Requirement: 5.4 STEM-Education Integration Example Artifacts PBL - Project Based Learning Systemic expectations for number of presentations per class, documentation of students presenting to internal and external panels Design teams, group projects, multiage projects, simulations, robotics teams, green teams, Project scenarios based on real-world issues, (e.g. Future City, FIRST, Odyssey of Mind, etc.) - In Benchmark 5, all program requirements are scored individually.
+Benchmark 5: Curriculum, Instruction, and Assessment Program Requirement: 5.4 STEM-Education Integration Example Artifacts • Syste - Project Based Learning emic expectations for number of presentations per class, documentation of students enting to internal and external panels • Design teams, group projects, multiage projects, simulations, robotics teams, green In Benchmark 5, all program requirements are scored individually.
 There are no separate metrics.
 Assess the level of implementation for the program requirements below according to the standards to the right.
-Developing Investigate, Research, and Create Publish Mature Data-driven evaluation of effectiveness of program requirements and chal action implement deficients.
-Role Model Continually assesses to document successes and challenges with action plans implemented to correct deficiencies in performance.
+Developing Investigate, Research, and Create Implementing Formalize, Revise, and Publish Mature Data-driven evaluation of effectiveness of program requirements Role Model Continually assesses to document successes and challenges with action plans implemented to correct deficiencies in performance.
 5.4.A Promotes instructional strategies that challenge students to think critically, innovate and invent to solve real-world, contextual problems.
 5.4.B Exposes students to critical readings in STEM related fields and requires students to demonstrate their understanding of STEM disciplines in a work-based, contextual environment.
 5.4.C Offers standards-based STEM programs that incorporate integrative STEM literacy and innovative instructional tools.
 5.4.D Promotes applied and collaborative learning, and provides students with opportunities to present/defend their work to peers, community, industry, and university leaders.
 5.4.E Promotes a technology rich culture of natural use of current technologies to enhance instruction, curriculum, teaching, and learning, and STEM literacy.